jvandemo/angular-growl-notifications/readme.md

         Awesome, I will automatically disappear after 5 seconds.
     </div>

-This will cause a notification to be displayed (inside the `<div growl-notifications></div>` from the previous step) that is automatically removed after 5 seconds.
+This will cause a notification to be displayed inside the `<div growl-notifications></div>` that is automatically removed after 5 seconds.

 That's it!
 You've got a fully working growl notification system in just 3 lines of code!

 And if you are using Bootstrap, it will already look great too.

-But there is so much more... so read on...
+But there is more... much more... so read on...

 ## Creating notifications